 Introduction to the Fire Service

 NOTE: Due to increasing costs associated with this program, the Commission on Fire Prevention and Control has been forced to increase the tuition of this program.
-For the 2019 Calendar year the cost will be $ 850.00 per student.
+The cost will be $ 850.00 per student.
 We apologize for any inconvenience.